kubedb/docs/docs/guides/qdrant/reconfigure/reconfigure.md

 ### Verify the new configuration is working

-If everything goes well, `KubeDB` Enterprise operator will update the `configSecret` of the `Qdrant` object.
+If everything goes well, `KubeDB` Enterprise operator will update the `configuration.secretName` of the `Qdrant` object.

 Let's wait for `QdrantOpsRequest` to be `Successful`: